What Caused the Dust Bowl?

 The drought, winds and dust clouds of the Dust Bowl killed important crops (like wheat), caused ecological harm, and resulted in and exasperated poverty.
 Prices for crops plummeted below subsistence levels, causing a widespread exodus of farmers and their families out the affected regions.

-What are the causes of the Dust Bowl?
+What were the causes of the Dust Bowl?

 The biggest causes for the dust bowl were poverty that led to poor agricultural techniques, extremely high temperatures, long periods of drought and wind erosion.
 Some people also blame federal land policies as a contributing factor.